-- a.
-Prescribed Medicines - (1) Parents are asked to inform the child's class teacher of the need for medication. - (2) The class teacher will take medication to the Primary Paediatric First Aider for safe storage. - (3) The class teacher will establish with the parents the correct dosage and timings of medication which will either be written on the label or made note of when passed to the Primary Paediatric First Aider.
-The following will also be established: - (a) That only medications are accepted with the child's own name on it and not that of another person, including another child or family member. - (b) That prescribed medication has a pharmacy or dispensing dentist label on it stating child's name and dosage. - (c) Whether there have been any allergic reactions to the medication or if this is the first time this medication has been prescribed; this information will be passed to the Primary Paediatric First Aider. - (4) To give permission for Paracetamol, and the time of last dose, in the case of not being able to contact parents in an emergency during the course of prescribed medication. - (5) The parent must sign and date the 'administration of medicine form'. - (6) All medication to be administered by the School Nurse or a paediatric first aider who will give medication only if satisfied that all criteria are correct.
-If there is any doubt, the member of staff will not give the medication but will seek immediate advice from Surgery team. - (7) The Paediatric First Aider will document dosage, time and child. - (8) If any doubt arises, the School Nurse is to be contacted.
+- [1] Parents are asked to inform the child's class teacher of the need for medication. - (2) The class teacher will take medication to a Paediatric First Aider for safe storage. - (3) The Paediatric First Aider will establish with the parents the correct dosage and timings of medication which will either be written on the label or made note of when passed to the Paediatric First Aider.
+The following will also be established: - (a) That only medications are accepted with the child's own name on it and not that of another person, including another child or family member. - (b) That prescribed medication has a pharmacy or dispensing dentist label on it stating child's name and dosage. - (c) Whether there have been any allergic reactions to the medication or if this is the first time this medication has been prescribed; this information will be passed to the Paediatric First Aider. - (4) To give permission for Paracetamol (Calpol), and the time of last dose, in the case of not being able to contact parents in an emergency during the course of prescribed medication. - (5) The parent must sign and date the 'administration of medicine form'. - (6) All medication to be administered by the School Nurse or a paediatric first aider who will give medication only if satisfied that all criteria are correct.
+If there is any doubt, the member of staff will not give the medication but will seek immediate advice from Surgery team. - [7] The Paediatric First Aider will document dosage, time and child. - (8) If any doubt arises, the School Nurse is to be contacted. - B. EMERGENCY PARACETAMOL PROCEDURE. - (1) The reason for giving medication to be established - (2) Paracetamol may be given for a temperature over 37.5°C or over.